-Go to childbirth classes.
-Labor coaches should go to childbirth classes with the mom-to-be before her due date.
-They will help you learn how to comfort and support her when the big day arrives.
+Labor coaches should go to childbirth classes with the mother-to-be before her due date.
+These classes will help you learn how to comfort and support her when the big day arrives.

 Get to know the hospital.
-Go on tour of the hospital prior to the birth.
+Take a tour of the hospital prior to the birth.
 A tour may be part of the childbirth classes.
 Talk with the staff on the labor and delivery unit to get an idea of what will happen on the big day.

 Know what the mom expects.
-You and the mom should talk ahead of time about what should happen the day of delivery.
-Some points you can discuss include:
+You and the mother should talk ahead of time about what should happen on the day of delivery.

-- Does she want to use breathing techniques?
+- Does the mother-to-be want to use breathing techniques?